2024 - 2025 Undergraduate Academic Catalog

 Appeal Procedures for Housing and Residence Life Violations

 Appeals of Housing and Residence Life cases will be heard by the Associate Dean and Director of Housing and Residence Life or designee.
-All appeals must be received in writing to the appropriate appeals officer (provided in the sanction letter) within three (3) business days after the hearing has occurred and must include the following information:
+All appeals must be received in writing to the appropriate appeals officer (provided in the outcome letter) within three (3) business days after the hearing has occurred and must include the following information:

 1. Reason(s) why this information may contribute to a decision other than that which was originally made.

-In all cases, the decision by the Associate Dean and Director of Housing and Residence Life or their designee is the final decision of the University.
+In all cases, the decision by the Associate Dean and Director of Housing and Residence Life or designee is the final decision of the University.